Handy information for PhD students at the Department of Women's and Children's Health

 Annual follow-up - compulsory

 Once a year, starting one year after being formally admitted to PhD studies, it is compulsory to make a more in-depth review of the PhD project and study plan progress.
-This is done together with the supervisors and shall be put together in a separate form (Form 4) which then should be submitted to the Department (the administration manager).
+The doctoral student and principal supervisor follow up the progress and report it together in the digital ISP system.

 Note!
 The half-time seminar equals a yearly follow-up, i.e. one year after the half-time seminar the next yearly follow-up is due.

 Oral presentation at a PhD seminar

 In addition, one year after PhD admission there will be a public compulsory PhD seminar at the department headed by the PhD study director.
 Participation renders 0.5 course credits in Ladok.

 The presentation should focus on background, material and methods (in English).
 After presenting an oral discussion will follow.
 A separate invitation will be sent to the students in question well in advance.

 The Application form, (including the half-time summary) has to be submitted to the research education administration at the Department at least one month before the seminar.
 The application will be assessed by the PhD study director.